Code Maintenance

 Also known as: software maintenance, legacy code

-The ongoing process of updating, fixing, and improving software after its initial release to correct bugs, adapt to new requirements, and improve performance.
+The ongoing process of updating, fixing, and improving software after its initial release to correct bugs, adapt to new requirements, improve performance, and keep dependencies current.
 Most professional developers spend more time maintaining existing code than writing new code.

 ๐Ÿ’ก Intuition